Overview: Location and Facilities

-In 2008, Dr. Travis L. DeVault assumed leadership of the project and in addition to directing continued research efforts to reduce wildlife hazards to aircraft, he has initiated research examining alternate land uses on and around airports and the effects of wind farms on wildlife communities.
+In 2008, Dr. Travis L. DeVault assumed leadership of the project.
+In addition to directing continued research efforts to reduce wildlife hazards to aviation, he broadened the mission of the project to include research on animal collisions with automobiles and structures.

 Notable Events in the Field Station's History